Careers360 Logo

 • Infertility

-Reproductive health, as defined in NCERT Class 12 Biology, refers to a state of complete physical, mental, and social well-being in all matters related to the reproductive system.
-It emphasizes that reproductive health is not merely the absence of diseases or disorders but includes the capability to reproduce and the freedom to make informed choices regarding reproduction.
-Key components include:
+Reproductive health refers to a state of complete physical, mental, and social well-being in all matters related to the reproductive system.
+It focuses on reproductive health, not only the absence of diseases or disorders, but also includes the capability to reproduce and the freedom to make informed choices regarding reproduction.

 Major reproductive health problems include: